-Installing a Nest thermostat is one of the most convenient ways to improve the everyday schedule of your comfort system.
-This smart thermostat can be taught your preferences and automatically make improvements.
-But as you can expect, it won’t work correctly or at all if you see an error code on the display.
-The specific error code offers useful information about the source of the problem, something a trained technician can use to offer solutions that much sooner.
+Installing a Nest thermostat is one of the best ways to perfect the day-to-day schedule of your comfort system.
+This smart thermostat can recognize your preferences and automatically make changes.
+But as you may expect, it won’t work well or at all if you see an error code on the display.
+The exact error code provides useful information about the source of the problem, something a knowledgeable technician can use to offer solutions that much sooner.

-Listed below are seven of the most likely error codes you may discover on your Nest thermostat.
-We’ll walk you through the basics of each error code on top of how you can fix it and the projected cost to do so.
-Remember that while the costs will ultimately depend on the specific Nest model, you can expect to pay around $75-$200 for repairs.
-This should include travel and labor costs along with any specific components needed to complete repairs.
+Here are seven of the most frequent error codes you might find on your Nest thermostat.
+We’ll explain the basics of each error code along with how you can address it and the approximate cost to do so.
+Keep in mind that while the investment will ultimately be dependent on the specific Nest model, you can expect to pay between $75-$200 for repairs.
+This should include travel and labor costs along with any specific parts required to finish repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and appears when the power is disconnected from the system.
-Because this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will continue to be displayed until the issue is dealt with.
+This critical error code is limited to new models of the Nest thermostat and appears when the power is shut off.
+Because this is a critical power error, the thermostat will change to the backup battery system.
+The error message will continue to be displayed until the issue is fixed.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring could have disconnected or become damaged, or a disconnection may have occurred further along in your home’s electrical system.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring might have disconnected or become damaged, or a disconnection could have occurred further along in the electrical system.
 This might be the circuit breaker, fuse box or system switch.
-A certified technician can check electrical connections and wiring until they find the source of the problem.
+A certified technician can inspect electrical connections and wiring until they find the root of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
+Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
 More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to ensure it’s not merely a software issue.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and start inspecting connectors.
+They’ll first complete a factory reset of your thermostat to make sure it’s not simply a software error.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin checking connectors.

 e195 – Critical

-This critical error code can show up when the weather outside is severely hot.
-The HVAC system can fail and stop sending power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat drains and the thermostat will subsequently shut down.
-Presuming the breakers are on, you can search a few other places before consulting a professional technician.
+This critical error code can surface when the weather outside is especially hot.
+The HVAC system can fail and stop giving power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will finally shut down.
+Assuming the breakers are on, you can check a couple of other places before calling a professional technician.

-Because this error can consume your thermostat’s battery, the first step may be restoring enough power to determine if this specific error code is what you’re working with.
-You can disconnect the thermostat from its base and provide power with a USB cable.
+Because this error can consume your thermostat’s battery, the first step could be supplying enough power to determine if this specific error code is what you’re facing.
+You can separate the thermostat from its base and provide power with a USB cable.
 If it presents error code 195, you should continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t detect anything wrong with these components, it will likely be best to call a pro.
+If you don’t detect anything wrong with these components, it will probably be best to call a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical malfunction with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
-This may stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
-The technician should meticulously inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical error with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
+This will sometimes stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+A technician will meticulously inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it could still prevent you from using the Nest thermostat how you want to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving enough power.
-You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+While this error code isn’t critical, it could still prevent you from using the Nest thermostat like normal.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining sufficient power.
+You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you may notice error code E297 show up.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excess power is sent using the Nest’s wiring, it may damage internal components and can even be a fire hazard.
-If you notice this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to turn the power off straightaway.
-You can then get in touch with a professional technician with the appropriate experience detecting and resolving electrical malfunctions.
+Like error code e103, e104 is a critical error originating from an overcurrent.
+If excess power is transported through the Nest’s wiring, it may damage internal components and can even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to shut the power off straightaway.
+You can then contact a professional technician with the necessary experience diagnosing and solving electrical damage.

 e73 – Critical

-This may be as easy as the breaker being shut off, but it may also be an issue with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
-If nothing appears to be out of place, it’s time to speak with a local professional.
+This will sometimes be as straightforward as the breaker being turned off, but it could also be a problem with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
+If nothing seems to be out of place, it’s a good idea to get in touch with a local professional.